fierlion/fier165/README.md

 fier165
 =======

-A collection of c++ projects for CS165
+A collection of c++ projects for CS165 (advanced intro to programming)

 curveCalc.cpp
 Calculates area under a curve using Riemann Sums for a set of predefined polynomials.